wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

 | Paging                                     | NT     | N     | N      | Y     | N     | N     | Y     | Y     | Y        | Y     | Y     | Y     | Y     |
 +--------------------------------------------+--------+-------+--------+-------+-------+-------+-------+-------+----------+-------+-------+-------+-------+

+.. warning:: These phones can only be used in SCCP mode.
+They are limited to the :ref:`features supported in XIVO's SCCP implementation <sccp-features>`.

 .. _cisco-provisioning: